OmarTheMostWanted/collegerama/README.md

 ## Release binaries

-You can find pre-built executables for Windows and Mac [here](https://yoshi34.stackstorage.com/s/ctkUyA20YwAtowBU)
+You can find pre-built executables for Windows and Mac [here](https://yoshi34.stackstorage.com/s/WYkGXctExM3Ew1N1) Please select the latest version from the list.

 ### Windows instructions